superfly/docs/laravel/the-basics/databases.html.md

 ```

 ### _Setup using the Official Redis Docker Image_
-If you would like to use [Redis' official docker image](https://hub.docker.com/_/redis).
-The steps are almost identical to the previous guide, with one minor revision and an additional step.
+If you would like to use [Redis' official docker image](https://hub.docker.com/_/redis) to setup your Redis Fly App, the steps to get up and running are almost identical to the previous guide.
+There is just one minor revision on the image pulled and an additional step to set the Redis Fly App's password.

-1) Follow the steps [above](/docs/laravel/the-basics/databases#setup-using-fly-io-redis-docker-image), with a revision to the value passed for `--image`
+1) Follow the steps [above](/docs/laravel/the-basics/databases#setup-using-the-fly-io-redis-docker-image), with a revision to the value passed for `--image`

 ```cmd
 mkdir ktan-off-redis